Enviy/pokedexProject/README.md

 I used the PokéAPI for looking up Pokemon in this project.
 It's pretty neat so if you're interested, check that out over at https://pokeapi.co/

-I ascii art code is a reimplementation of the "image2ascii" package and client developed by Qeesung over at https://github.com/qeesung/image2ascii
+The ascii art code is a reimplementation of the "convert" package developed by Qeesung as a part of "Image2Ascii" over at https://github.com/qeesung/image2ascii

 ![alt text](raichu.png)